-The fractional year is then split into two parts: the year itself, or $\lfloor f(m) \rfloor$, and the fractional component, $\lfloor (f(m) - \lfloor f(m) \rfloor) 100 \rfloor$.
+The fractional year is then split into two parts: the year itself, or $\lfloor f(m) \rfloor$ , and the fractional component, $\lfloor (f(m) - \lfloor f(m) \rfloor) 100 \rfloor$ .

-The year character is determined as follows: for the year range of [1990, 1999], the last digit of the year is the year character.
-For larger years on [2000, 2025], the capital letter of the alphabet corresponding to the last two digits is the date code, with A as the zeroth letter.
+The year character is determined as follows: for years [1990, 1999], the last digit of the year is the year character.
+For years [2000, 2025], the capital letter of the alphabet corresponding to the last two digits is the date code, with A as the zeroth letter.
 The following table provides some representative examples: